marcothms/aquabot/README.md

 `WIP!`

-+ Clone this repository with `git clne https://github.com/CramMK/aquabot`
++ Clone this repository with `git clone https://github.com/CramMK/aquabot`

 + Create a `config/config.py`, using the `config/config_example.py` as a
 guideline